KevinMusgrave/pytorch-metric-learning/docs/trainers.md

 If not specified, then the original labels are used.
 * **sampler**: The sampler used by the dataloader.
 If not specified, then random sampling will be used.
 * **collate_fn**: The collate function used by the dataloader.
-* **record_keeper**: An optional record-keeper object. record-keeper is a useful package for logging data during training and testing.
-You can use trainers without record-keeper, but if you'd like to use it, then ```pip install record-keeper``` and visit [the record-keeper repo](https://github.com/KevinMusgrave/record-keeper) to learn more.
 * **lr_scheduers**: A dictionary of PyTorch learning rate schedulers.
 Each scheduler will be stepped at the end of every epoch.
 * **gradient_clippers**: A dictionary of gradient clipping functions.
 Each function will be called before the optimizers.
 * **freeze_trunk_batchnorm**: If True, then the BatchNorm parameters of the trunk model will be frozen during training.